JonasZerbib/ProjectLab/README.md

   6. Run instruction 'python3 manage.py makemigrations'.
   7. Run instruction 'python3 manage.py migrate'
   8. Run instruction 'python3 manage.py runserver'
-  9. Open a new page on yout browser and enter the url:
+  9. Open a new page on yout browser and enter the url: 'http://127.0.0.1:8000/data/home/'

+ For now, you can see the home page of our interface, and then surf our interface.
+In our project book we explained how to use the interface and what each page consists of.

+ In order to facilitate the installation of our project on your computer, here is a youtube video that we have prepared:

+ Thank you for following the instructions.